 Let Your Home and Garden be a Glorious Sanctuary of Beauty and Peace

 Gardens, glorious gardens!
-I love gardens!
 There is nothing that gives me more pleasure, satisfaction, and inspiration than visiting beautiful gardens, or getting my hands dirty trying to create my own vision of a glorious garden.

 "Creating gardens is the highest expression of living a good life."